Kirthivasan-28/Searchjson/README.md

 # Searchjson
-Search a name in external json file using node js
+Search a name as input and output will be name, checkintime, checkouttime, date  in external json file using node js